-Pathogenicity mechanisms at the mucosal interphase
+Pathogenicity mechanisms at the mucosal interface

 In the healthy host, certain Candida species live as harmless commensals on mucosal surfaces like the oral, vaginal or intestinal mucosa.
 Under predisposing conditions, these Candida species growing on the oral or vaginal mucosa can cause tissue damage associated with induction of inflammation, immunopathology, and disease that significantly impacts quality of life.